 You can register for a place while you are completing the final module of your diploma or at any time after successful completion, taking account of any time limits for these qualifications.
-Your course fee is fully refundable if you withdraw before the course start date.
+Your module fee is fully refundable if you withdraw before the module start date.

 It is important to note that in the case of the MSc in Environmental Decision Making, MSc in Environmental Management, MSc in Systems Thinking in Practice and the MSc in Technology Management there are two routes to your MSc.
-If you prefer a more business-oriented MSc, you should consider taking The MSc professional project (T847), a 30-credit course lasting six months, instead of this course.
-Both project courses offer a rigorous approach to solving complex real world problems and enable you to gain essential skills for undertaking research in your own organisation or wider contexts.
-T847’s study is of reduced scope in comparison with this course, with the necessary constraints this implies, but does offer the flexibility to complete your qualification with a further 30-credit module.
-This course's longer study allows more depth and develops your academic research skills further.
+If you prefer a more business-oriented MSc, you should consider taking The MSc professional project (T847), a 30-credit module lasting six months, instead of this module.
+Both project modules offer a rigorous approach to solving complex real world problems and enable you to gain essential skills for undertaking research in your own organisation or wider contexts.
+T847’s study is of reduced scope in comparison with this module, with the necessary constraints this implies, but does offer the flexibility to complete your qualification with a further 30-credit module.
+This module's longer study allows more depth and develops your academic research skills further.

 You do need to have a good standard of written English to study successfully.
 The normal requirements for English language skills are explained on our website.

-If you are studying this course as a module of more than one masters degree, you will need to complete a separate project for each qualification.
+If you are studying towards more than one masters degree, you will need to complete a separate project for each qualification.

-Contact the Postgraduate Technology & Computing (PTC) Office (telephone +44 (0)115 971 5566, or email us) if you want to know more about study on this course before you register.
+Contact the Postgraduate Technology & Computing (PTC) Office (telephone +44 (0)115 971 5566, or email us) if you want to know more about study on this module before you register.

-You will need to be prepared well before the course begins; you will be asked to provide a synopsis of your research topic so that we can allocate you to an appropriate supervisor.
-Early registration is strongly advised due to the preparatory work required prior to the start of the course.
+You will need to be prepared well before the module begins; you will be asked to provide a synopsis of your research topic so that we can allocate you to an appropriate supervisor.
+Early registration is strongly advised due to the preparatory work required prior to the start of the module.